EnTeQuAk/django-orm/doc/source/index.rst

 Generic features:
 ^^^^^^^^^^^^^^^^^

 * Connection Pool.
+* Own statements of indices for the model

 * Low level orm cache (not implemented)
 * Object level lock (not implemented)
-* Own statements of indices for the model (in development)

 PostgreSQL specific features:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^